GOYA

 The Alba Collection, Madrid

-Her full name was Maria del Pilar Teresa Cayetana de Silva Alvarez de Toledo, duchess d'Alba.
+Her full name was Maria del Pilar Teresa Cayetana de Silva Alvarez de Toledo, duchess d'Alba who lived 1762–1802.
 She died of tuberculosis and dengue fever.

 Dr. Sarah Symmons has an audio podcast file of a lecture about the Duchess of Alba here.
-[The link has been removed as it is corrently not active, but mention is left here as an archive item - noted 2019]
+(Currently not online.)

 See the "Black Duchess" by Goya, 1797